Cysharp/ProcessX/README.md

 Zx
 ---
-like the [google/zx](https://github.com/google/zx), you can write shell script in C#.
+like the [google/zx](https://github.com/google/zx), you can write shell script in C#. `await string` triggers execute process.

 ```csharp
 // ProcessX and C# 9.0 Top level statement; like google/zx.